monix/monix-connect/docs/gcs.md

 val storage = GcsStorage.create(projectId, credentials)
 ```
 Once you have a _GcsStorage_ object created you can begin to work with
-_GCS_, the first think is to create a new _GcsBucket_ from the same instance:
+_GCS_, the first thing is to create a new _GcsBucket_ from the same instance:

 ##### Create resources